UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 ---
-title: How to create a Site-to-Site connection using the Azure Stack portal | UKCloud Ltd
+title: How to Create a Site-to-Site Connection Using the Azure Stack Portal | UKCloud Ltd
 description: Create a S2S VPN gateway connection from an on-premises network to UKCLoud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson